beam4/alembic-kit/index.md

 #### Intention

-The intention is to build a church site from Code in a github.com repositry(means don't need start from scratch) and Hosting in netlify.com(the netlify.com automatically complete the job).
+The intention is to build a church site from a github.com repository and hosting in netlify.com.

 Follow the steps you will get a functional,static pages ,no databasse website.